wasmi-labs/wasmi/README.md

 ### As Rust Library

-Refer to the [Wasmi crate docs](https://docs.rs/wasmi) to learn how to use the [Wasmi crate](https://crates.io/crates/wasmi) as library.
+Refer to the [Wasmi usage guide](./docs/usage.md) to learn how properly to use the [Wasmi crate](https://crates.io/crates/wasmi) as library.

 ## Development